i0n-St0rm/starbucksrules/docs/index.md

   - If it comes to the point where you need help getting someone to respect a No, please ask for assistance.
 1. Clean Up your Mess
   - Please pick up your items and Stop or Reset the devices after you have finished using them.
   - This keeps down lag and keeps it a friendly environment.
 1. Return the Keys
   - If you take the keys to someone else's items, you are expected to return them after the roleplay is complete.
   - This also applies to leaving others locked on devices, ask them in IM if it's okay before you do it.
   - If you do not, you will receive one warning before we take action.
 1. Dress Code
-  - Slaves
   - Slaves should wear only the Relay, Cuffs, Collar, and any Restraints, Toys, or other items required by their Masters.
-    - They may also wear silks unless ordered to remove them.
+They may also wear silks unless ordered to remove them.
-  - Subs
   - Subs are allowed to wear clothing until they are commanded to remove or replace them.
-  - Doms
   - Doms and Free Men can wear anything they like, within reason.

+* * *

 ### The lair is fully RLV enabled.
 If you wish to use these features, ensure you are using a RLV enabled viewer (Not the official Second Life viewer) and make sure you have a relay on.
 You can wear other RLV enabled items and you can also set up your RLV folder.

+* * *

 ### Have a suggestion?
 We are always looking for new and interesting items and equipment, so feel free to drop a notecard in the suggestion box in the lounge.